allenyen016/rga-customer/README.md

 Redis Server

 ----------------------------------------------------------------

 ##How to run it

 To run this project, execute mvn spring-boot:run   root folder of the repository, then checkout localhost:8080

 -----------------------------------------------------------------

 ##How to use it

 Invoke login API with HTTP Basic authentication to get an access token.
 Access cutromer data with token based authentication. you need place token in the header when requesting customer APIs.
 Now invoke customer APIs following URLs:

 localhost:8080/customer/list	GET

 localhost:8080/customer/		POST

 localhost:8080/customer/		PUT

 localhost:8080/customer/{id}	GET

 localhost:8080/customer/{id}	DELETE

-Notic:request and response are Json format by
+Notice:request and response are Json format by Cutromer class
-Cutromer class

 Have fun!

 -------------------------------------------------------------------

 ##Reference

-Original sample is from "http://projects.spring.io/spring-boot/"

-ready "http://docs.spring.io/spring-session/docs/current/reference/html5/guides/rest.html" for find how Authentication implemented by spring session.
+Read "http://docs.spring.io/spring-session/docs/current/reference/html5/guides/rest.html" finging find how Authentication implemented by spring session.

-ready "https://code.google.com/p/rest-assured/wiki/GettingStarted" for understanding how and what Rest-Assured do test and validation  of REST services.
+Read "https://code.google.com/p/rest-assured/wiki/GettingStarted" for finging how and what Rest-Assured do test and validation  of REST services.